 The Early Years is split into 2 areas: Nursery and Reception classes.
-The Nursery and Reception classes are in two different areas in the school but still share strong links.
+The Nursery and Reception classes are in two different buildings, but Nursery and Reception do share areas throughout the week to integrate learning.
 Nursery children can join the term after they turn 3 years old, and we offer three intakes throughout the year: September, January and April.
-The choices offered to Nursery applicants are: 30 hours of free childcare (if eligible) which is taken from 8.30am to 3.00pm daily; morning sessions, which are from 8.30am to 11.30am; afternoon sessions, which are from 12pm to 3.00pm.
+The choices offered to Nursery applicants are: 30 hours of free child care (if eligible) which is taken from 8.45 am to 3.15 pm daily; morning sessions, which are from 8.45 am to 11.45 am; afternoon sessions, which are from 12.15 pm to 3.15 pm.
 Home visits are made to each child before they begin, and each child is invited to view the setting before they start their sessions.